 Precipitation Hardened stainless steel

-- Precipitation Hardened stainless steel is magnetic and heat treatable to high strength; therefore, it has a very high strength-to-weight ratio with good corrosion resistance.
+Precipitation hardened stainless steel is magnetic and heat treatable to high strength:

 Duplex / Super Duplex stainless steel

-- Because of its structure, this grade offers benefits of both Austenite & Ferrite stainless steel.
+This grade offers benefits of both Austenite and Ferrite stainless steel:

-- Used in the seawater system, heat exchanger, and structural application
+Used in the seawater system, heat exchangers, and structural applications:

 Grade | Alloy Component | Characteristics & Application |